10 General Tips for Your PowerPoint Design

 Too many presentations are inconsistent.
 Shapes, colors, and the general designs are all over the place.
 An inconsistent color scheme (or none at all for that matter), too many text styles and fonts, random slide division … all that takes away from your credibility and professionalism.
 You might catch the attention of your audience, but not in a good way.

 Generally speaking, that means: Use easy-to-read fonts (like Calibri or Arial) and use it across all your slides in similar size.
 Stick to colors, fonts, and designs as per the color scheme and style of your brand or business.

 We, Hi&Lo Agency, are a high-end company presentation agency.
 We offer a wide range of result-proven and professional services – not only but mostly connected to PowerPoint.
-That includes special video presentations and different workshops.
+That includes special video presentations and various workshops.
 We are committed to creating unique, creative, and versatile presentations for all of our clients.
-We make sure, that the right message gets to the audience, the customers and the clients.
+We make sure that the right message gets to the audience, the customers and the clients.

 We are known for our flexible workflow, time-bound deliveries and different budget segments.
 With over 20 years of experience and 5.5k presentations delivered to some of the top-notch companies in the world, we leave no stone unturned to make a powerful impact in the world of visual communication.